Exact Regions of Superradiant Instability of Kerr-Newman Black Holes and Massive Scalar Fields: Scalar Field Growth Rate

 \item Most importantly, there is a \emph{quantative} difference between where the numerics of Furuhashi and Nambu place the boundary line beyond which superradiance stops and where our analytic analysis of the VBK resonance equation to first- and second-order places this boundary line, as can be seen in fig. \ref{fig:FNcompare}. \end{enumerate}

 This quantitative tension between the exact analytic results of \cite{vieira2022instability} and the numerical results of \cite{furuhashi2004instability} arises for the following reason.
 The radial equation that Furuhashi and Nambu analyze numerically contains an effective potential that takes the form of the one that comes from the hydrogenic approximation.
 By this, we mean that they take the separation constant that comes from the method of separation of variables to have the form $\lambda = \ell ( \ell + 1 )$, where $\ell$ is an angular momentum quantum number whose relation to the ``magnetic'' quantum number $m$ is the usual one that is appropriate for the hydrogen atom: $\ell = 0, 1, 2, \ldots$ and $- \ell \leq m \leq \ell$.
-However, the polar-angular equation in the case of a Klein-Gordon field in a Kerr-Newman background reads

-where $\lambda$ is the separation constant.
-For the hydrogen atom, the term $a^2 ( \mu^2 - \omega^2 ) \sin^2 \theta$ is absent, the solutions take the form of associated Legendre functions, and the separation constant takes the familiar form $\lambda = \ell ( \ell + 1 )$.
 In making their numerical plots, Furuhashi and Nambu take $\ell = 1$ (and $m=1$), for example.
-These, however, are not the actual solutions of the angular equation of interest \eqref{eq:angeq}.
+These, however, are not the actual solutions of the angular equation of interest \eqref{eq:KGangle}.
 The degree to which they are good approximate solutions is the degree to which $\omega \approx \mu$ and/or $\mu M , \omega M \ll 1$.
 From fig. \ref{fig:FNcompare}, it is clear that the boundary line where superradiance stops occurs at values of $\mu M$ that are not $\ll 1$.
 Furthermore, our first-order \eqref{eq:mu11} and second-order \eqref{eq:mu12} analytic boundary lines plotted in fig. \ref{fig:FNcompare} are first- and second-order precisely in the difference $\mu - \omega$.
 In this respect, the result of Furuhashi and Nambu may be thought of as the ``zeroth-order'' counterpart to our first- and second-order results.

 It is a remarkable fact that the characteristic resonance equation for $\omega$ is independent of the separation constant $\lambda$.
 The authors of \cite{vieira2022instability} point this out explicitly.
 It is what allows them to write down the resonance equation without having to determine the allowed values of the separation constant by solving the angular equation first.
 Therefore, the numerics may get different boundary lines for different values of $\ell$ and they almost certainly will.
 Nevertheless, the true boundary line, as well as our first- and second-order approximations of it, do not depend on $\lambda$ at all and, therefore, do not depend on how well $\lambda$ is approximated by the form $\lambda = \ell ( \ell + 1)$.
 The dependence on $\ell$ is instead \emph{implicit} through the so-called ``overtone number'' $N$ (or $\overline{N} = N+1$) in that, at least in the hydrogenic limit, $N$ would be related to the principal quantum number $n$ and the angular momentum quantum number $\ell$ via $N = n + \ell$.